As the old saying goes: always buy good shoes and a good bed, because if you aren’t in one, you’re in the other!

 - Mattress Recycling

 Finding the right mattress size for you and, equally as importantly, for the space available in your bedroom, is essential.
-Named mattress sizes (e.g. King, Super King etc) and corresponding dimensions tend to differ between countries, which can make it confusing when researching different bed size options online.
+Named mattress sizes (e.g. King, Super King etc) and corresponding dimensions tend to differ between countries (in fact some sizes, such as Queen, don't even exist in Ireland) which can make it confusing when researching different bed size options online.

 DFI Beds has put together an A-Zzzz (see what I did there?) of bed and mattress sizes in Ireland to make the process easier and ensure you get the right mattress and bed for you.
 You can check out our mattress size guide here.